Labour questions Downing Street pressure on NatWest boss’s resignation

 The Labour MP said he does not question that Dame Alison “did something wrong” but asked why “the PM got involved”.

-He acknowledged the public stake in NatWest, but also referenced the Government’s complete ownership of the Post Office.
+He acknowledged the public stake in NatWest, but also referred to the Government’s complete ownership of the Post Office.

 Mr Jones tweeted: “Has the PM told the CEO to pay back bonuses based on false accounts?
 Or asked him to resign?
 No. Spot the difference?”